Microsoft Azure Marketplace Participation Policies

 Bring-your-own-licence (BYOL) SKU.
 Customers obtain outside of the Azure Marketplace the right to access or use the offering and are not charged Azure Marketplace fees for use of the offering in the Azure Marketplace.

 Customers are charged a fixed monthly fee for a subscription to the offering.
 Monthly subscriptions begin on the date of customer purchase except as described below; monthly fees are not prorated for mid-month customer cancellations or in the case of unused services.
 Monthly fees may be prorated if the customer’s licensing terms require calendar monthly billing, or if the customer upgrades or downgrades their subscription in the middle of the month.
 Upgrades and downgrades are only supported if the Publisher configures the offering accordingly.

 Customers are charged based on the extent of their use of the offering.
 For Virtual Machine Images, customers are charged an hourly Azure Marketplace fee, as set by publishers, for use of virtual machines deployed from the images.
 The hourly fee may be uniform or varied across virtual machine sizes.
 Partial hours are charged by the minute.

 For Application Services, publishers are responsible for defining the unit of measurement for billing purposes (e.g. number of transactions, number of emails sent, etc.).
 Publishers can define multiple meters for the same Application Service plan.
 Publishers are responsible for tracking individual customers’ usage for each meter defined by the offering and reporting of such information to Microsoft on an hourly basis using reporting mechanisms provided by Microsoft.
 Microsoft will charge customers based on the usage information reported by publishers for the applicable billing period.

 Publishers now have the ability to lower their user fees for virtual machine offerings that have already been published.
-Until such functionality is available in the Marketplace, publishers who wish to change the user fees associated with an offering should remove the offering from the Marketplace, subject to the requirements of the Microsoft Marketplace Publisher Agreement and this document, and publish a new offering that includes the new user fees.
+All other types of price alterations for existing offerings are currently not supported in the Marketplace.
+Until such additional functionality is available in the Marketplace, Publishers who wish to change the user fees associated with an offering should remove the offering from the Marketplace, subject to the requirements of the Microsoft Marketplace Publisher Agreement and this document, and publish a new offering that includes the new user fees.